-Historical indicators suggested the potential for minor localised flooding at several locations due to poor drainage conditions and low lying areas.
-The 2009 flood event also identified inadequacies in the surface water drainage infrastructure.
+Historical indicators suggested the potential for minor localised flooding at several locations.
+OPW flood-mapping also identified a recurrent flooding problem arising from inadequacies in the surface water drainage infrastructure and low-lying lands.

-In those areas where the Initial Assessment indicated a risk of minor localised flooding, the SFRA recommended that site-specific Flood Risk Assessment be carried out for any proposals for development of these lands.
-These site-specific assessments should be appropriate to the nature and scale of the development being proposed (the areas for which Site-specific FRA was initially recommended is shown on the Drawing included in Appendix III).
+In those areas where the Initial Assessment indicated a risk of minor localised flooding of undeveloped or partially developed lands, the SFRA recommended that Site-Specific Flood Risk Assessment (SSFRA) be carried out for any proposals for development of these lands.
+The SFRA also recommended SSFRA for development proposals (i.e. re-development) of lands that are already developed but found by the Initial Assessment to be at risk of Flooding.
+All SSFRA should be appropriate to the nature and scale of the development being proposed.

-In a number of cases, the Initial Assessment indicated a more significant flood risk in lands which were being considered for types of development not generally compatible with flood risk areas (i.e. development classed as vulnerable in accordance with the criteria set out in the Planning System and Flood Risk Management Guidelines).
-The SFRA recommended that Detailed Flood Risk Assessment (Detailed FRA) be carried out for these lands (the extent of lands for which Detailed FRA was recommended is shown on the Drawing included in Appendix III).
+In a number of cases, the Initial Assessment indicated a more significant flood risk in undeveloped or partially developed lands which were being considered for types of development not generally compatible with flood risk areas (i.e. development classed as vulnerable in accordance with the criteria set out in the Planning System and Flood Risk Management Guidelines).
+The SFRA recommended that Detailed Flood Risk Assessment (Detailed FRA) be carried out for these lands (areas where Detailed FRA was carried out are shown on the Drawing included in Appendix III).